ccallawa/alyvix_doc/stylesheet.rst

 .. warning::
    The `warning` style of info box has different colors.

-The other box types are:  tip, important, seealso, hint, attention, caution, danger, error, and admonition.
+The other box types are:  admonition, attention, caution, danger, error, hint, important, seealso and tip.

 Additional styles like ``epigraph`` and ``pull-quote`` can be tied to specific CSS classes with those names.